imgproxy/imgproxy.rb/README.md

 ## URL adapters

 By default, `Imgproxy.url_for` accepts only `String` and `URI` as the source URL, but you can extend that behavior by using URL adapters.

+> [!TIP]
+> imgproxy.rb provides built-in adapters for Active Storage and Shrine that are automatically added when Active Storage or Shrine support is enabled.

 URL adapter is a simple class that implements `applicable?` and `url` methods.
 See the example below: